 Feather as represented on GIA report

 Hello diamond enthusiasts!
 Welcome to the next installment of our ‘diamond inclusions’ series!
-Before we launch into learning (AND LAUGHING) about feathers, we hope you’ll pop back and have a quick old look at our introduction post about all things ‘inclusions’.
+Before we launch into learning (AND LAUGHING) about feathers, we hope you’ll pop back and have a quick old look at our introduction post about all things ‘diamond inclusions’.
 It will help you to understand more about why inclusions matter, how they are described on a diamond grading report, and other fun things like that.
-If you click here you can read it, so what are you waiting for?

 What is a Diamond Feather?